MWillis10231/CatReddit/README.md

 ## Known Bugs
 Search Bar does not work properly
-If using a very small mobile view, comments can overflow off the sides
+If using a very small mobile view, comments can overflow off the sides If you scroll down, then view comments, you stay scrolled down.

 ### Credit